dataset¶

 Help function for creating a SPARQL query.

-See search_iris() for description of arguments.
+See search() for description of arguments.

 The query_type